zippy1981/BBRSSUG-Git-For-The-Dba/README.md

 # Git for the DBA Baton Rouge SQL Server User groups

+## Who are we
-We are awesome DBAs using GIT
+We are awesome Data Professionals using GIT

-## We are making changes and iterating iteratively.
+## We are making lots of changes and iterating iteratively.